rodrigooal/study-projects/README.md

  Studies started on March 16, 2024.

-# Projetos Somente com HTML e CSS:
+# Projects only with HTML and CSS:

 <a href="https://rodrigooal.github.io/study-projects/sp-001">Project 001 - Tributo ao Corinthians</a>